By Advenworks

 Declining

-The lack of updates since 2020 indicates a stagnant product lifecycle, which erodes user trust and prevents competitive growth.
+The lack of updates since 2020 signals a stagnant product roadmap, which erodes user trust and prevents competitive parity.